 Nothing reveals more issues than doing the deployment on “actual code”.
 However, it is imperative to test on the same code-line as the “final code-line”.

 For example, if the November release is going to be deployed on top of the October release, which is already in production org, there is no point in testing the November release on a sandbox that has the August release installed.
 Similarly, it is prudent for developers to create the code changes on an org that has the same baseline as the October org.
 If the sandbox does not have the same release, it should be at least close to it.
 Developers should not be developing the application on an org that has not been refreshed from production recently.

 The importance of testing is crucial in all stages of development.

 Most customers don’t refresh their developer orgs often because their data gets wiped out.
 Flosum offers a data migration solution which takes a subset of the data from production and pushes it to developer orgs.
 During migration, the entire hierarchy is migrated so that the developers have a subset of real data to test their applications with.

 One of the determining factors of code coverage is the data in the organization.
 Deploying the code on a full-data sandbox that is exactly the same as the production org will reflect code coverage that will be similar to that in the production org.

 Flosum has made testing easy.
 With the right refresh sandbox strategy, developers can deploy their code on a production replica and iron out most of the code issues upfront.
 Instead of finding issues close to deployment in production, a developer org can be quickly refreshed, tested with the code changes, and then have the latest release applied to production.

 TEST, TEST AND TEST

-Deployment of the release is very easy and can be achieved at the click of the button by using Flosum.
-The problem with other technologies such as Changesets is that the deployment units have to be created over and over again.
+Deployment of the release is very easy and can be achieved at the click of a button by using Flosum.
+The problem with other technologies, such as ChangeSets, is that the deployment units have to be created over and over again.
 Nothing finds real issues better than doing the actual deployment on the same code line as your “final baseline”.